JEP 404: Generational Shenandoah (Experimental)

 Goals

-The main goal is to provide an experimental generational mode, without breaking non-generational Shenandoah, with the intent to make the generational mode the default in a future release.
+The main goal is to provide an experimental generational mode, without breaking non-generational Shenandoah.
+We intend to make the generational mode the default in a future release.

 Other goals are set relative to non-generational Shenandoah: